jouni/j-elements/docs/pages/util/index.md

 ---
-title: Misc utilities
+title: Misc Utilities
 layout: page
 eleventyNavigation:
-  key: Utilities
+  key: Misc Utilities
-  title: Misc utilities
+  title: Misc Utilities
   order: 50
 ---

 These are older utilities that are presented for the curious.
 They are either only loosely related to the researched problems, or previous, now outdated, attempts at providing solutions.
-"Portal" and "Stylable" in particular are things I am no longer confident bring much benefit.